 EMS vs Hardware: Why Control Strategy Matters More

 In industrial energy storage projects, system-level performance is driven more by control strategy than by hardware selection alone.
+Compared to hardware upgrades, EMS optimization delivers faster and more cost-effective improvements in efficiency and reliability.

 Microgrids with centralized EMS consistently outperform systems relying on manual or decentralized control strategies, even when using similar hardware configurations.